riga/scinum/README.md

 <!-- marker-before-header -->

 scinum provides a simple `Number` class that wraps plain floats or [NumPy](http://www.numpy.org/) arrays and adds support for multiple uncertainties, automatic (gaussian) error propagation, and scientific rounding.

+**Note**: Support for Python versions 2.7 and 3.6 has been dropped starting from v2.0.0.
+Checkout the [legacy/v1.4 branch](https://github.com/riga/scinum/tree/legacy/v1.4) for legacy support.

 <!-- marker-after-header -->